-On Friday, Parker and coach Kevin Barry arrived in New Zealand but wondered why Fury hadn’t done the same yet.
+On Friday, Parker and coach Kevin Barry arrived in New Zealand but wondered why Fury hadn’t done the same.

-“He’s not even here yet and hopefully they do come.
-The fight is scheduled to happen May 6 and I hope they do come down so they can see what it’s all about, see what New Zealand’s about but also see what my fists can do in the ring,” said Parker.
+“He’s not even here yet, and hopefully, they do come.
+The fight is scheduled to happen May 6, and I hope they come down so they can see what it’s all about, what New Zealand’s about, and what my fists can do in the ring,” said Parker.

-“He’s never done jet-lag before, so for someone who hasn’t done it before, they should be down here acclimatising to the time and all sorts of stuff like that, I’ve done it before so I know what it takes to get my body used to it and I know I will be ready so I’m not sure how they’ll react to it but lets see what happens.
+“He’s never done jet lag before, so for someone who hasn’t done it before, they should be down here acclimatizing to the time and all sorts of stuff like that; I’ve done it before, so I know what it takes to get my body used to it, and I know I will be ready so I’m not sure how they’ll react to it but let’s see what happens.

-Barry added: “Look there’s still two weeks out to the fight, there’s plenty of time for them to arrive, we made an offer to them a while back that they could come out here six weeks before the fight.
+Barry added: “Look, there’s still two weeks out to the fight.
+There’s plenty of time for them to arrive.
+We offered them a while back that they could come here six weeks before the fight.

-“Every international team that we’ve bought out here in the last four years, we’ve been very, very accomodating to them, we’ve put them in the best hotels, we’ve had drivers with them, we’ve flown them very well and it surprise me that they are leaving it to this late stage to arrive down.”
+“Every international team that we’ve bought out here in the last four years, we’ve been very, very accommodating to them, we’ve put them in the best hotels, we’ve had drivers with them, we’ve flown them very well, and it surprises me that they are leaving it to this late stage to arrive down.”